BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 ### **Stage 3 - Deactivate: Delete**

 Deactivation - Deactivate or remove identities associated with a user record.
 IGA Processes associated with deactivation include suspension, archive, or deletion of accounts and credentials.
-IGA tools implement variations of "delete" can be a "hard" or "soft" delete.
+IGA tools implement variations of "delete" that can be a "hard" or "soft" delete.
 Consider requiring a human user action to perform a hard delete, and implement second-person review to confirm it.

 Agencies will need to review their privacy, record retention, and log retention requirements when defining the "end" of identity lifecycles in agency ILM policies and when configuring IGA tools.